Impact of the COVID-19 pandemic on the military: Physical and Mental Health

 The Covid-19 pandemic adversely affected the physical and mental health of military veterans.
-Studies indicate that military veterans without insomnia symptoms pre-pandemic developed either subthreshold or clinical insomnia symptoms during the pandemic period.
+Studies indicate that some military veterans without insomnia symptoms before the pandemic developed either subthreshold or clinical insomnia symptoms during the pandemic period.

 Responses

 Military forces all over the world are adopting several measures to minimise the threats of the Covid pandemic on the military readiness to fulfil missions.
 The nature of responses of the defence forces during the Covid pandemic has significant impact on international safety missions.

 Asia

 On 27 February, South Korea and the United States (US) cancelled joint military exercises scheduled for March 2020.
 The Israeli defence force implemented social distancing through measures such as splitting personnel's into separate shifts, reducing the number of personnel in a single room and minimising exposure between military personnel and civilians.
 Putting units into quarantine, using masks and other personal protective equipment and use of disinfectants were other methods adopted to contain the Covid pandemic in the Israeli defence force.